 CCs are upper-classmen students living in First-year Experience halls or themed communities.
-They help the RAs and hall directors with the implementation of community-building programs specifically designed for first-year students.
+They help the RAs and hall directors with the implementation of community-building programs specifically designed for members of their community.

 Getting Involved in Your Hall